stadium-software/css-utilities/README.md

 [Back to top](#table-of-contents)

 ### Fix headers
-Headers remain on the DataGrid when users scroll
+Headers stick to the top of the page when users scroll

 **Class name**
 ```css